symfony/symfony-docs/book/service_container.rst

     $ php app/console container:debug

-By default only public services are shown, but you can also view private services:
+By default, only public services are shown, but you can also view private services:

 .. code-block:: bash